Lamoille Union High School: Academics

 In 2016, Lamoille Union adopted proficiency-based graduation requirements in line with the Vermont Educational Quality Standards.
 In order to graduate, students graduating in the year 2020 and beyond must demonstrate that they have achieved proficiency in the content-area graduation standards of the Educational Quality Standards.

 LUHS students prior to the class of 2020 were required to take four years of English, three years of Social Studies, Mathematics, and Science, two years worth of Physical Education and Health, and one year worth of Visual or Performing Arts, as well as eight years worth of elective courses.

 In addition to core academic subjects, Lamoille Union offers courses in Business, Design, Music and Dance, Art, and World Languages, as well as Advanced Placement courses in English, Math, Science, Social Studies, World Languages (French, Spanish, and Latin) and Art.

 The Library and Media Center serves both the middle and high school, and houses a collection of over 16,000 books.

-In 2012, Lamoille Union launched the Lancer ONE initiative, which has the goal of providing students with universal access to computers.
-Faculty and first- and second-year students were provide an Apple iPad for use in school and at home.
-The program scaled up so that all students had an iPad in the 2013-2014 school year.